JTS3/538twitteroverlap/538twitteroverlap.md

 In this [data journalism piece](https://fivethirtyeight.com/features/which-2020-candidates-have-the-most-in-common-on-twitter/) by Gus Wezerek [@guswez](https://twitter.com/guswez) or and Oliver Roeder [@ollie](https://twitter.com/ollie),  the authors do not note that lift is a function of the number of followers.

 The larger a candidate's twitter following the more isolated that following tends to be.
-The authors present the data as a table but it helps to plot the candidates exclusive following against the size of their following.
+The authors present the data as a table but it helps to plot the candidate's exclusive following against the size of their following.

 ![alt text](https://github.com/JTS3/538twitteroverlap/blob/master/sharedbytwo_exclusivefollowers_followers.png "Exclusive Followers v Followers")